japan0101/SeniorProject/README.md

 ```powershell
 mlagents-learn ./config/[cofigfilename.yml] --run-id=[run_id]
 ```
-Note: if you didn't specify the config it'll use the default config and run_id must always be specify
+Note: if you didn't specify the config, it'll use the default config and run_id must always be specified

 Force overwrite or resume previous run
 ```powershell